faithvoid/9xOS/README.md

 ## Parts Required
 - Raspberry Pi 4/5 or similar ARM64-based SBC (this script specifically targets the Raspberry Pi OS flavour of Debian)
-- (Optional) A 3.5mm to composite output cable for a Pi 4, a composite video cable soldered to a Pi 5, or a VGA666 adapter for the most authentic experience.
+- (Optional) A 3.5mm to composite output cable for a Pi 4, a composite video cable soldered to the TV OUT pins a Pi 5, or a VGA666 adapter for the most authentic experience.
 No shame in just using HDMI if that's all that you've got, though.
-Be warned that using an HDMI-to-VGA or HDMI-to-composite adapter, you may get quality or latency issues that wouldn't exist using the native output methods.
+Be warned that if using an HDMI-to-VGA or HDMI-to-composite adapter, you may get quality or latency issues that wouldn't exist using the native output methods.
-- Ideally a 64GB or larger microSD card, USB drive or SSD (early retro games may be small, but even installing about 15 or so games can fill up a 32GB microSD card really quick, if using a 32GB microSD, I'd advise installing all games on an external drive).
+- Ideally a 64GB or larger microSD card, USB drive or SSD (early retro games may be small, but even installing about 15 or so games can fill up a 32GB microSD card really quick, so if you're using a 32GB microSD, I'd highly advise installing all of your games onto an external drive.
+Don't worry about R/W speeds too much, I'm using a crappy unbranded USB 2.0 stick I got for free from a corporate meeting and games from that era load lightning quick on it, it's only the write speeds that really suck on it).

 ## Installation
 ``` sudo apt install icoextract exe-thumbnailer smplayer audacious pidgin xfce4 xfce4-goodies innoextract cabextract msitools ```